-By H. Clay Parker, Esq. | Published September 30, 2022 | Posted in Business Litigation | Tagged Tags: arbitration, dispute resolution, mediation |
+By H. Clay Parker, Esq. | Published April 11, 2023 | Posted in Business Litigation | Tagged Tags: injury in fact, real party in interest, standing to sue |

 Read MoreBusiness owners must face the possibility that someday the enterprise will need to be taken apart.
 Large companies may divest themselves of business units that are not generating sufficient revenue.
 Small companies are often broken up when there are management disputes or cash-flow problems or when an owner decides to retire or be bought out.
 Read More